Other projects

 Reflection

-Writing the visitor narrative was unexpectedly one of the most valuable parts of the project.
-Distilling a speculative concept rooted in microbiology, climate science, and more-than-human design into a paragraph that a stranger could understand in 30 seconds forced me to be ruthless about what actually mattered.
+Nexus was the most conceptually ambitious project I've worked on, and the one that pushed me furthest outside my comfort zone — both technically and intellectually.
+Writing the visitor narrative was unexpectedly one of the most valuable parts: distilling a speculative concept rooted in microbiology, climate science, and more-than-human design into something a stranger could grasp in 30 seconds forced me to be ruthless about what actually mattered.

 The project left me with a lasting interest in design that takes non-human perspectives seriously.
 More-than-human design isn't just an academic framework — it's a genuinely different way of asking "who is this for?"
+It forced me to find creative ways to empathize and "put myself in the shoes" of beings that don't even have my sensing apparatus, and that can't put on shoes at all.

 Credits